Luicel/Clock/README.md

   # Color codes are supported!
   stopwatch-completion-announcement: "&7Stopwatch &f{stopwatch-name} &7has lapped at &f{lap-time}&7!"

-  # Default formats for timers
+  # Default formats for timers.
   # Use {timer-name} for the timer's name.
   # Color codes are supported!
   timer-default-format-prefix: "&b&lTimer: &f"
   timer-default-format-suffix: ""

-  # Default formats for stopwatches
+  # Default formats for stopwatches.
   # Use {stopwatch-name} for the timer's name.
   # Color codes are supported!
   stopwatch-default-format-prefix: "&d&lStopwatch: &f"